TNO/knowledge-engine/examples/anomaly-detection/README.md

   - It converts bindings in the `ARGUMENT_PATTERN` form into bindings in the `RESULT_PATTERN` form, using the Python function `react` defined in `REACT_FUNCTION_DEF`.
 - `building-kb`: A knowledge base that contains static building information to provide more context information to the anomaly detector.

-When running the project, and showing the logs of the `anomaly-detector-kb` service:
+When running the project, and showing the logs of the `anomaly-detection-kb` service:

 ```
 docker compose up -d
-docker compose logs -f kb1
+docker compose logs -f anomaly-detection-kb
 ```

-You see that it receives the measurements in celsius and from both the Dutch and US sensor type.
+You see that it receives the measurements in celsius and from both the Dutch and US sensor type and ignores the sensor from the other building.

 ```
-Not yet available.
+anomaly-detection-kb-1  | INFO:anomaly-detection-kb:REACT KI is handling a request...
+anomaly-detection-kb-1  | INFO:anomaly-detection-kb:Reacting with empty bindingset to [{'celsius': '"20.11111111111111"^^<http://www.w3.org/2001/XMLSchema#decimal>', 'sensor': '<http://example.org/sensor2>', 'm': '<http://example.org/sensor2/measurement>'}]...
+anomaly-detection-kb-1  | INFO:anomaly-detection-kb:REACT KI is handling a request...
+anomaly-detection-kb-1  | INFO:anomaly-detection-kb:Reacting with empty bindingset to [{'celsius': '"15.3"^^<http://www.w3.org/2001/XMLSchema#decimal>', 'sensor': '<http://example.org/sensor1>', 'm': '<http://example.org/sensor1/measurement>'}]...
 ```

 ## Ontology